 An authentic Taiwanese podcast that focuses on topics affecting modern Taiwanese women (and most women in general).

-Throughout the show, Melody and Jenny discuss various topics, including love and marriage, the meaning of life, and how to deal with loneliness.
+Throughout the show, Melody and Jenny discuss topics including love and marriage, the meaning of life, and coping with loneliness.
 Their Instagram is a great place to follow them, and you can send them fan emails and topic suggestions.
 Each episode lasts about 60 minutes.

 YouTube has recordings of this podcast you can watch and listen to.